askui/askui-dev-docs/docs/docs/general/06-Tutorials/flutter-android-sample-app.md

 3) **Try to select the elements by their text**

-*tip: If you are using a device with a bigger screen e.g. Tablet, then the screen of your device (real Android device or emulator) might be big enough to see the whole page without scrolling.*
+*tip: If you are using a device with a larger screen e.g. Tablet, then the screen of your device (real Android device or emulator) might be big enough to see the whole page without scrolling.*

 ### 1. Click and Type
 The code is within the file `askui-test/demo-automation.ts`.
 Copy and paste the code into your AskUI code.